-Urinary incontinence is the involuntary leakage of urine; in simple terms, to wee when you don't intend to.
-It is the inability to hold urine in the bladder because voluntary control over the urinary sphincter is either lost or weakened.
+Urinary incontinence is the involuntary leakage of urine; in simple terms, it means a person urinates when they do not want to.
+Control over the urinary sphincter is either lost or weakened.

 Symptoms of urinary incontinence

-The main symptom is the release (leakage) of urine when you don't want to.
+The main symptom is the unintentional release (leakage) of urine.
 When and how this occurs will depend on the type of urinary incontinence.

 The following actions may trigger stress incontinence:

 Also known as reflex incontinence or "overactive bladder," this is the second most common type of urinary incontinence.
 There is a sudden, involuntary contraction of the muscular wall of the bladder that causes an urge to urinate that cannot be stopped.